hfp/libxs/documentation/libxs_predict.md

 - AUTO (0): fingerprint decides per-output (default).
 - INTERPOLATE: force polynomial for all outputs.
 - CLASSIFY: force kNN vote for all outputs.
-- EXTRAPOLATE: timeseries mode -- enables recency weighting, adaptive multi-cluster blending on low confidence, fingerprint-based cluster weighting, local coherence smoothing, and continuous output (no snap-to-nearest).
+- TEMPORAL: timeseries mode -- enables recency weighting (recent neighbors preferred), continuous output (no snap-to-nearest), and local coherence smoothing across horizon steps.
+Only effective when set_series was called (nseries > 0).
+For timeseries models without this flag, temporal heuristics auto-enable only when the query falls outside the training bounding box.

-Example: `LIBXS_PREDICT_CLASSIFY | LIBXS_PREDICT_EXTRAPOLATE`
+Example: `LIBXS_PREDICT_CLASSIFY | LIBXS_PREDICT_TEMPORAL`
-forces kNN-weighted projection forward.
+forces kNN-weighted projection forward with temporal heuristics.

 ## Input Decomposition and Feature Selection